Hydra0xetc/print_c/README.md

-# Implemented print a string in c without any library or header
+# Implemented print a string in c and asm without any library or header

 > [!WARNING]
 > this only work on linux aarch64 because the asm specifically for that.